 Both TunnelBear and Windscribe have a decent customer support system although neither of the two service providers offers a live chat option — they only have a ticketing system.

 So, if you prefer a live chat option you will need to continue shopping around, but overall we were quite impressed by their service, even on the free plan.
 Both support teams are professional and reply fast.

 It was difficult to choose a winner between these two VPNs, but when all aspects have been thoroughly considered, we think that Windscribe is the one that walks away as the winner.

-The fact that it works in China, is quite a bit faster, and that you can configure its settings, is what helped it come out on top.
+The fact that it works in China and with Netflix, is quite a bit faster, and that you can configure its settings, is what helped it come out on top.